parcelLab/challenge-fullstack-engineer/Readme.md

 ![js](./img/65ad0m.jpg)

+## How to setup your repository
+For setting up your project for this challenge there are 2 ways:
+- You can simply fork this repository and add your code in here.
+Afterwards just createa PR and send us the link.
+- If you do not feel confortable to do this in a public repository, you can [just duplicate this repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository) and send us an invitation to it.
 ## Frontend part
 The web frontend can be created with any framework you like or no framework at all.
 Choose what works best for you in this scenario.
 At parcelLab we're using React, but this isn't a requirement.